Judaica, Jewish Holiday Traditions, Greeting Cards, Clothing

 Biblical sources for Rosh Hashana can be found in Leviticus 23:23-24.
 A whole tractate of the Babylonian Talmud is named for the holiday (Rosh Hashanah).
 In the Code of Jewish Law, the laws of Rosh Hashanah can be found starting in Orach Chaim chapter 581.

 Rosh Hashanah and Yom Kippur are basically one "unit" of the holidays, with Sukkot and Simchas Torah another unit.
 The Jewish New Year and the Day of Atonement are a culmination of a period of introspection started some 30 days before Rosh Hashanah.
-The Jewish New Year is also known as the Day of Judgement.
+The Jewish New Year is also known as the Day of Judgment.
 The period between this day and the Day of Atonement is known as 10 days of Repentance.
-It is believed that even after judgement, true repentance to do Good can nullify a difficult judgement.
+It is believed that even after judgment, true repentance to do Good can nullify a difficult judgment.
 From this belief spring many customs.

 Customs of Rosh Hashana and Yom Kippur